ThaninHean/Myself/README.md

 # Myself
-My name's Thanin.I'm a student  norton university in phnom Penh
+My name's Thanin.I'm a student at Norton university in phnom Penh